Milestone-Proposal:LEO: First Application of Digital Computing to Business Processes (November 1951)

 What obstacles (technical, political, geographic) needed to be overcome?

 STC (Standard Telephones and Cables) had relevant experience and were keen to be involved.
-However, at the time (1951) when LEO I was nearing delivery STC were found to be experiencing persistent problems: STC had not mastered a way to stop– start a spool of tape running at high speed with accuracy, and the decimal-binary converter was unreliable.
+However, at the time when LEO I was nearing delivery (1951) STC were found to be experiencing persistent problems: STC had not mastered a way to stop– start a spool of tape running at high speed with accuracy, and the decimal-binary converter was unreliable.

 Pinkerton decided to use the tried and tested technology of paper tape and punched card readers with additional buffers in the form of short delay lines to compensate for the slower speed.
 The technology using a spooled magnetized media was later available for LEO II.

 Operationally, the LEO series of computers proved to be extremely reliable.
-However, LEO I was a tube (valve) development and could be subject to electronic interference and valve shock.
-Electronic shock to tubes (valves) was minimized by not turning the machine off.
-The process of “Egg-Boxing” was followed for changing batches of valves, not individual valves.
+However, LEO I was a valve (tube) development and could be subject to electronic interference and valve shock.
+Electronic shock to valves (tubes) was minimized by not turning the machine off.
+The process of Egg-Boxing was followed for changing batches of valves, not individual valves.
 Memory delay-lines could be subject to vibration or physical shock from office activities which could affect memory storage.
-The modular design was manufactured by a supplier organisation as standard size plug-in units, but initially with harnesses of parallel wiring.
-The resulting inductive and capacitance pick-up caused the adoption of point-to-point wiring to be adopted; although messy.

 The process of switching LEO I on and off was a non-trivial activity.